-I closed my eyes and sat in silence for a while at the hill to absorb the beauty of the place.
-I did not knew how time just flew by.
-I saw people leave the place and soon the lake area was giving a deserted look.
+In order to absorb the beauty of the place I closed my eyes and sat in silence for a while.
+I did not know how time just flew, I saw people leave the place and soon the lake area gave a very deserted look.
 Very few people stay here for the night.
 Evening was setting in.
-I also decided to leave.
+So I also decided to leave.
 Descended down to the road where my lalpari was parked.

-Looking at this beautiful forest rest house, for a moment I got double minded whether to stay or move down to the next destination.
-The chill in the air, paucity of electricity and food at the rest house made me to leave the place.
+There was a nice forest rest house at the place.
+Looking at the beauty of the place, for a moment I got double minded whether to stay or move down to the next destination.
+The chill in the air, paucity of electricity and food at the rest house made me to leave the place for some other time.

 Drove back to Bajaura through forests of Prashar dhar and reached NH 21 before dark.
-Not sure where would I spend the night, started checking hotels at Pandoh and after reassurance from one of the filling station attendant, decided to drive on a state road to Chail Chowk.
+Not sure where would I spend the night, started checking hotels at Pandoh and after reassurance from one of the filling station attendants, decided to drive on a state road to Chail Chowk.

 1. I had forgotten my photon plus viz device at the Hotel Hill View, Naldehra on my way up, which I needed to collect back.

 Having these thoughts in mind, drove on a secluded dark road to Chail Chowk via Pandoh.
 I was not sure whether I would find any good accommodation at Chail Chowk.
 At Chail Chowk I met a gentleman named Pankaj whom I had given lift on my way up.
 He helped me in finding a good accommodation at forest rest house Chail Chowk.

-The Stay at Chail Chowk forest rest house was absolutely fantastci.
+The Stay at Chail Chowk forest rest house was absolutely fantastic.
 The rest house was large, neat and well kept.
 I was the only resident of the rest house on that night.
 On my request, the caretaker brought liquor from the market and cooked nice simple food for me.

-Took few drinks, ate simple but wonderful food comprising dal, sabzi, roti and salad and went deep down in the fantasy of my dreams, thinking of going to Shikari Devi, the next day.
+Took few drinks, ate simple but wonderful food comprising dal, sabzi, roti and salad and went deep down in the fantasy of my dreams, thinking of going to Shikari Devi, the next day……………………………….!!!!